 - Benefits Of Licorice For Skin?

 - Side Effects Of Licorice Extract

 - What Are The Best Skincare Products With Licorice Extract?

+Licorice is the root of the Glycyrrhiza Glabra plant, a herbaceous perennial legume that’s native of Southern Europe and Asia.
 To get the extract, you simply boil the root and let most of the water evaporate.
-What’s left is a syrup that has lots of brightening, soothing and moisturizing properties for the skin.
+What’s left is a syrup that has lots of brightening, soothing and moisturizing properties for your skin.

 By the way, you won’t find licorice on the labels of your lotions and potions.
 Instead, you’ll find one of its many forms (yep, they all have absurdly complicated names to confuse you more):

 - Dipotassium Glycyrrhizate

 - Anything that ends in “Glycyrrhizate”